KillingSpark/sparklauncher/Readme.md

 # Installing #
 Sorry no install script yet, just put it anywhere, make main.py executable and have fun Maybe set a keyboard shortcut or whatever.
-The first time you open main.py it may take a second to load everyhing but after that the daemon is running and it will open immediatly

 Depends on:
 1. PyGObject, refer to their installing manual: [python-gtk3-installing](https://python-gtk-3-tutorial.readthedocs.io/en/latest/install.html)
 2. pyxdg (in pip) or python-xdg (in ubuntu repos) or get it from their website: [pyxdg](https://freedesktop.org/wiki/Software/pyxdg/)
 3. xdg-open but that should be installed anyways by your distro

+# Usage #
+The first time you open main.py it may take a second to load everything but after that the daemon is running and it will open immediatly.
+After the daemon is running you can send some signals to the Launcher:
+1. call the main.py again without args: show the window
+2. main.py hide: hides the window
+2. main.py reload: reloads the desktop entries + bookmarks (needed if something changed)
+2. main.py kill: kills the daemon if needed/wanted.
+Needed to reload the styles if you are trying out some themeing

 # Notes #
 In your ~/.config/sparklauncher directory will be a file .sparklauncher which holds the info what you started how often.
 Delete it to reset or edit